rafaelbicudo/tools/tutorials/fit_dihedral.md

 The files reordered_trimer_org.txt and reordered_trimer_org.dfr were successfully generated.
 ```

 It is crucial to add the `-g` and `-c` flags because they will ensure that bonds and angles are extracted from the files provided, instead of using default OPLS-AA values.
-Furthermore, the `--flexible-fragments` will write additional data to run simulations with flexible molecules.
-With the DICE input files, we can generate the input for running the rigid torsional scan (with Gaussian) using the `plot_eff_tors.py` script:
+Furthermore, the `--flexible-fragments` flag will write additional data to run simulations with flexible molecules.
+With the DICE input files, we can generate the Gaussian input file for running the rigid torsional scan using the `plot_eff_tors.py` script:

 ```
 $ python $dicetools/plot_eff_tors.py reordered_trimer_org.txt reordered_trimer_org.dfr 30 29 52 61 36 --gausstop top_g16.txt >> plot_eff_tors.out
 ```

-In addition to the `.txt` and `.dfr` files created by the previous command, one need to specify 4 atom indexes that define the dihedral angle.
+In addition to the `.txt` and `.dfr` files, created by the previous command, one need to specify 4 atom indexes that define the dihedral angle.
 For the cyan angle, such atoms are indexed as `30`, `29`, `52` and `61` (this order was extracted from the proper dihedrals in the `.itp` file, but is not a requirement).
-The next number, `36` (`npoints`), corresponds to the amount of configurations included in the scan, such that the angle variation (in degrees) between two subsequent configurations is $\varphi=360/\text{npoints}$.
-The header of the Gaussian input file with the calculation details is written in the `top_g16.txt`:
+The next number, `36` (`npoints`), corresponds to the amount of configurations included in the scan, such that the angle variation between two subsequent configurations is $\varphi=360/\text{npoints}$ (in degrees).
+The header of the Gaussian input file with the calculation details is also a requirement, and in this case is written in the `top_g16.txt`:

 ```
 $ cat top_g16.txt